 - Week 8: Where the Wild Things Are

 Pick and choose among the activities or tackle them all — you choose what works best for you and your child!
-And if you’re working from home, don’t worry: we will always include an easy independent play activity for your child to do on their own or with limited support too.
+You can be as involved as you want, but we’ve also made sure that every week includes an easy independent play activity for your child to do on their own or with limited support too.

 What to expect

 We will be focusing on developing skills, confidence and a love of movement — all critical building blocks to develop physical literacy.

 We’ll also provide suggestions on how to adapt the games for younger children and different abilities, how to play in smaller spaces if you don’t have a big backyard — and ways to increase the intensity of play if your family likes a challenge!